microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-exportpersonaldata.md

 |Delegated (personal Microsoft account) |  Not applicable  |
 |Application | User.Export.All and User.Read.All |

->Note: Export can only be performed by a Company Administrator when using the delegated permission.
+>**Note:** Export can only be performed by a company administrator when the delegated permission is used.

 ## HTTP request
 <!-- { "blockType": "ignored" } -->